Bearle/django_private_chat2/README.md

 1. Pagination support
     1. For messages
     2. For dialogs
-2. Example app only - users list endpoint & UI
+2. Example app only - user list
+    1. + Endpoint
+    2. UI
 3. New dialog support
 4. Onlines fetching on initial load
 5. Last message